Marine Munition Data Compilation – Germany

 European Maritime Day 2022

-Ravenna, Italy, 20 May 2022
+Ravenna, 20 May 2022

 The issue of ammuntion in the sea is receiving more and more attention all over Europe.
 To present the research that was done in Germany over the past years and to moderate a panel on the topic, I travelled to the European Maritime Day (EMD) event held in Ravenna, Italy.
 To make sure the perspective of the military and the relevant private sector industries on the topic were represented as well, we invited Catherine Warner (NATO CMRE) and Dieter Guldin (SeaTerra GmbH) to join our panel.
 This way, we were also able to cover the Baltic, the North and the Mediterranean Seas.
 In an one hour session, we offered a brief look at the problems related to the munitions and an extensive overview of the potential solutions.
 The entire session was recorded and can be viewed in the video below.